eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start-local.md

 ## Deploy Microservices

-Now that our local ECN is up, lets put it to use.
+Now that your local ECN is up, lets put it to use.
 The following commands will deploy a demonstration application on your ECN:

 ```bash
 echo "---